Household waste and recycling centres

 - if your household has had Covid-19 symptoms the waste should be left for 72 hours before being brought to site, and the waste should be double bagged

 - follow the new odd and even car number plate system to access the site to help manage traffic and reduce queuing

-- cars with trailers, eligible 4x4 vehicles with trailers, car-derived vans and pick up vehicles will require a permit
+- cars with trailers, eligible 4x4 vehicles with trailers, vans and pick up vehicles will require a permit

 - social distancing at 2 metres will be strictly enforced and staff cannot assist the public in unloading

 - only one person can leave the vehicle while on site, unless the item is heavy then one other adult from the same household can help

 - only one person is allowed onto the gantries overlooking the skips at any one time, unless an item is too heavy and then one other person from the same car will be allowed to help